 Each fall and spring semester the University accepts transfer students, provided that they are in good academic standing with the last college attended and that they meet the University's admission standards.
 Good standing is defined as a cumulative GPA of 2.0 or higher, including at least a 2.0 GPA in the most recent semester of college course work completed.
 To ensure proper processing of applications for admission, candidates applying as transfer students must provide the following items:

 - An official transcript from each college attended, submitted at the time of application.
 Failure to submit all transcripts may result in a change of admission status.
 No credit will be granted for any transcript received after the initial admission decision.

-- An official high school transcript is required of students with less than 24 semester or 36 quarter credits of transferable work.
+- An official high school transcript and SAT or ACT scores are required of students with less than 24 semester or 36 quarter credits of transferable work.

 - $55 application fee (non-refundable).

 The Office of Admission has a rolling Admission process for transfer applicants, except for Nursing applicants who must adhere to the stated deadlines.
 Your application will receive a decision approximately four to six weeks after all required material has been received.
 Notification of Spring applicants will begin in October; notification of Fall applicants will begin in January.
-These dates do not apply to Professional Studies programs.
-Applications for Professional Studies programs are accepted on a year-round basis.
+These dates do not apply to Professional Bachelor's degree programs at the branch campuses.
+Applications for Professional Bachelor's degree programs are accepted on a year-round basis.

 November 1: Priority deadline for Spring semester.